Department website: https://mediaandcommunications.wvu.edu

 Nature of the Program

 The School of Media and Communications is a student-centered media school that has been graduating journalists and strategic communicators since 1939.
 While rooted in tradition, the School of Media and Communications offers an innovative curriculum and real-world experiences that prepare students for careers in today's media industries.
-The College is known for its innovative course projects and ability to build community in the classroom and beyond.
+The School is known for its innovative course projects and ability to build community in the classroom and beyond.

 In all programs at the School of Media and Communications, our students learn by doing, producing stories and projects using the latest digital media technology.
 Our graduates work in top news organizations and communication agencies around the world, leading the industry and transforming the media landscape.